Ghini/ghini.desktop/doc/use_cases-jbq.rst

          the database says.
 We update the database information.

-         For example, the plant belonging to accession “012142”, species “*Acineta* sp”, was found in “Invernadero 1”, while the database says it is in “ICAlm3”.
+         For example, the plant belonging to accession “012142”, species “*Acineta* sp.”, was found in “Invernadero 1”, while the database says it is in “ICAlm3”.

          All we do is find the Plant in the database and update its information.
 We do not change anything in the initial Accession information, just the current